oracle-devrel/devo.tutorials/multi-cluster-verrazzano-oke/1-deploying-verrazzano-on-oke.md

    This command will return a list of URLs.
 For example, a Verrazzano console URL may look similar to: `https://verrazzano.default.168.138.102.88.nip.io`.

 2. Once you have the console URL, copy it into your browser.
-At this point, you'll be prompted to login:
+At this point, you'll be prompted to log in:

    {% imgx aligncenter assets/verrazzano-login.png 1024 557 Verrazzano Login Screen %}